YoureWaifuABest/LuluMathBot/README.md

   + This requires appropriate permissions
   - Included because I've been too lazy to make a second bot
 6. Will respond to certain phrases (for fun)
+7. Some other fun phrases (8ball, rng)

+8 & 5 will be seperated into seperate bots eventually.
+Or maybe not.

 ## Dependencies
 1. Python3